Are There Lockdown Rehab Centers, Where You Can’t Leave?

 How Long Does Court-Ordered Rehab Last?

 Again, substance abuse treatment is not going to look the same for everyone.
-A thirty-day rehab may not work for a person who struggles with an intense addiction.
+A thirty-day rehab may not work for a person with severe addiction.
 A program that mandates attendance and restricts access to anything outside of rehab may be what some people need.

 This page does not provide medical advice.
 See more